Markets in Financial Instrument Directive Best Execution Report

 RTS 27 and RTS 28 Reports

-As part of Standard Chartered Bank's Best Execution obligations under MIFID II and FCA COBS, the RTS 27 regulation requires the firm to publish quarterly reports for all financial instruments for which Standard Chartered Bank is either a Systematic Internaliser or a liquidity provider, demonstrating Best Execution practice in regard to Price, Cost, Speed and Likelihood of execution.
+As part of Standard Chartered Bank's Best Execution obligations under MiFID II and FCA COBS, the RTS 27 regulation requires the firm to publish quarterly reports for all financial instruments for which Standard Chartered Bank is either a Systematic Internaliser or a liquidity provider, demonstrating Best Execution practice in regard to Price, Cost, Speed and Likelihood of execution.

-MiIFD II and FCA COBS, supplemented by the RTS 28, also requires Standard Chartered Bank to summarise and make public on an annual basis, for each class of financial instruments, the top five executive venues in terms of trading volumes where Standard Chartered Bank executed client orders in the preceding year and information on the quality of execution obtained.
+MiFID II and FCA COBS, supplemented by the RTS 28, also requires Standard Chartered Bank to summarise and make public on an annual basis, for each class of financial instruments, the top five executive venues in terms of trading volumes where Standard Chartered Bank executed client orders in the preceding year and information on the quality of execution obtained.

 RTS 27 Tables 1-5 provide information on Standard Chartered Bank as an execution venue and its executions, including details on instruments, prices and costs.